securefederatedai/openfl/README.md

 - [TaskRunner API](https://openfl.readthedocs.io/en/latest/about/features_index/taskrunner.html): This API uses short-lived components like the `Aggregator` and `Collaborator`, which terminate at the end of an FL experiment.
 TaskRunner supports mTLS-based secure communication channels, and TEE-based confidential computing environments.

 - [Workflow API](https://openfl.readthedocs.io/en/latest/about/features_index/workflowinterface.html): This API allows for experiments beyond the traditional horizontal federated learning paradigm using a pythonic interface.
-It allows an experiment to be simulated locally, then seamlessly scaled to a federated setting by switching from a local runtime to a distributed, federated runtime.
+It allows an experiment to be simulated locally, and then to be seamlessly scaled to a federated setting by switching from a local runtime to a distributed, federated runtime.
-	> [!NOTE]
-	> Workflow API is an experimental capability.
+	> **Note:** This is experimental capability.

 ## Framework Compatibility